Markiyan000/Travel_Agency/README.md

     - check availability of the concrete room on concrete date
     - sign up in system
  - <b>User</b>:
-    - All the possibilites of the visitor and plus:
+    - All the possibilities of the visitor and plus:
     - sign in in system
     - book the available room
     - view MyProfile page where all information (personal data, bookings etc) are placed about current user